Obama wants to keep pressure on Syria as diplomatic option pursued

 "Nothing has changed with respect to our request for the Congress to take action," Kerry told the House hearing.
 "As to when and how, that's something the president may want to chat with the leadership about."

-Obama met with Senate Democrats and Republicans at the Capitol in separate meetings on Tuesday ahead of a nationally televised address from the White House on Tuesday evening.
+Obama met with Senate Democrats and Republicans at the Capitol in separate meetings on Tuesday ahead of a nationally televised address he will make from the White House on Tuesday evening.

 "What he wants is to check out the seriousness of the Syrian and the Russian willingness to get rid of those chemical weapons," said Senator Carl Levin, the Democratic chairman of the Senate Armed Services Committee.
 "He wants time to check it out."